dnuthakki3/FBLADB/README.md

 insert.php is where the member information page is made and consists of a form.

 insertserv.php is the script that connects to the database and inserts the user input into the database.

+I have also included screenshots of the unstyled pages so you can see how it looks.
+I suggest downloading and running insert.php or login.php to get a better idea of what's going on.